Writers write for many reasons. Writers – both seasoned and green – come to the Himalayan Writing Retreat Workshops with many aspirations and dreams.

 - Risk level : Low

-- Where to start: Start by identifying your niches.
-Is it literary criticism, writing book reviews, author interviews or writing in general?
-Basis that, try creating a portfolio.
+- Where to start: Start by identifying your niche.
+Is it literary criticism, book reviews, author interviews, or writing in general?
+Make a portfolio on this basis.
 Start by writing for smaller magazines or websites and add to your portfolio.
-Gradually start looking for active jobs in LinkedIn, on Twitter (#Litmag , #LiteraryMagazines ) or even Times Jobs.
-Facebook Groups are also a great place for networking amongst literary circles and working with literary magazines.
+Gradually start looking for active jobs on LinkedIn, Twitter (#Litmag , #LiteraryMagazines ), or even Times Jobs.
+Facebook Groups are also a great place to network amongst literary circles and work with literary magazines.
 Some of the groups recommended by us are:

-- Size / Competitiveness: The writing needs to be on literature though the topics can always be of your choice.
-From listicle to recommended reads, the topics that one can write on are many.
-The competitiveness is relatively high, so building a strong profile in your niche will help you stand out.
+- Size / Competitiveness: Competitiveness is relatively high, so building a strong profile in your niche will help you stand out.

 2. Creative Writer / Contributor to magazines / Content Creation Websites

 This is one way to write articles and earn money in India.
 This also helps you build credibility as a writer because when you finally pitch your work to a publisher, you will have lots of writing visible online with your name on it.